inveniosoftware/docs-invenio-rdm/docs/features/ux.md

   - toc
 template: features_sub.html
 image: ../images/responsive.png
 summary: "Finally a repository that your users will love!
 We have thought hard about user experience for everyone: end-users, curators, system administrators, and developers.
-Expect more of your repository!"
+Expect more from your repository!"
 ---

 ## Simple and intuitive